This Is What You Came For: Writing and release

 Calvin Harris presented the final recording to Rihanna, two weeks prior to its release.
 During his performance at Coachella, Harris shared the song with Rihanna and her manager in her trailer.
 Harris stated that he was "nervous" to play her the song because he had "changed so many bits from when she first heard it."
 The song was released on 29 April 2016.
 The song marks the pair's third collaboration, following the global chart-topper "We Found Love" and the Billboard Hot 100 top-five single "Where Have You Been", which are both featured on Rihanna's sixth studio album, Talk That Talk (2011).

 Harris and Nils Sjöberg were credited as songwriters and producers.
-On 13 July 2016, tabloid website TMZ reported that the track was written by Harris's then-girlfriend, American singer-songwriter Taylor Swift, who used the pseudonym Nils Sjöberg because they did not want their relationship to overshadow the song.
+On 13 July 2016 however, TMZ reported that the track was written by Harris's then-girlfriend, American singer-songwriter Taylor Swift, who used the pseudonym Nils Sjöberg because they did not want their relationship to overshadow the song.
 The track became a point of contention upon its release when Harris—in response to being asked about the possibility of collaborating with Swift during an interview with Ryan Seacrest—said that he "can't see it happening."
 Harris eventually confirmed on his Twitter account that Swift wrote the lyrics and contributed some background vocals, while he "wrote the music, produced the song, arranged it and cut [Rihanna's] vocals".
 He also confirmed Swift's previous request for secrecy as co-writer.
 The credit has since been officially changed to "Taylor Swift" in BMI's and ASCAP's entry for the song.

-On March 1, 2023, various unreleased songs of Swift's leaked online, including her full original demo recording of "This Is What You Came For".
+On 1 March 2023, various unreleased songs of Swift's leaked online, including her full original demo recording of "This Is What You Came For".

 Composition

-"This Is What You Came For" is an EDM and house song.
+"This Is What You Came For" is an EDM, dance-pop, house and eurodance song.
 Gil Kaufman of Billboard stated that the song is "a chilled-out, joyful club track that nods to classic Chicago house from the late 1980s and early 1990s, but with a modern, poppier flavor."
-The song is written in the key of C major with a tempo of 124 beats per minute.
+The song is written in the key of A minor with a tempo of 124 beats per minute.
 The song follows a chord progression of Am–Fmaj7–G–C, and Rihanna's vocals span from G3 to E5, amounting to 2 different octaves.